tycho/nethack/doc/README.oprops.md

 than the implementation used by UnNetHack.]

-[Aside: doname_base() is the renamed version of doname() to support appending the price of shop objects to their names, something imported into NitroHack from UnNetHack a long time ago by Daniel Thaler, the author of NitroHack.]
+[Aside: doname_base() is the renamed version of doname() to support appending the price of shop objects to their names, something imported into the game from UnNetHack a long time ago by Daniel Thaler, the author of NitroHack.]